catesg/catesg.github.io/_posts/2021-09-15-Paul-Watzlawicks-5-Axioms-Axiom1.md

 Every behaviour is a form of communication.
 The way we dress, hold a gaze, our gait or stance.
 When we walk in a room we have already communicated many things, even before saying an utterance.

 For example, if we were to walk into a room then immediately leave…that will communicate something.
-What exactly that it, will depends not only on our expression, mannerism, demeanour – but also on the relationship we have with those in the room.
+What exactly that is, will depend not only on our expression, mannerisms, demeanour – but also on the relationship we have with those in the room.
 Someone you have had a conflict with may interpret it as you ‘storming out’.
 A friend who has seen you be forgetful may assume that you’ve nipped out to get something you left behind.
 For as many people who witness your behaviour there will be as many possible interpretations.
 Messages that have been received.

 **An Exercise**